they-call-me-steve/joinmarket-clientserver/docs/onion-message-channels.md

 ### Do I need to configure Tor, and if so, how?

-To make outbound tor connections to other onions in the network, you will need to configure the SOCKS5 proxy settings (so, only directory nodes may *not* need this; everyone else does).
+To make outbound Tor connections to other onions in the network, you will need to configure the SOCKS5 proxy settings (so, only directory nodes may *not* need this; everyone else does).
 This is identical to what we already do for IRC, except that in this case, we disallow clearnet connections.